ThorntheLetter/turbulent-guacamole/README.md

 # turbulent-guacamole
-Me messing around with lstm networks.
+Me messing around with lstm networks and git.
+Might evolve into something or might not.